alttch/pptop/doc/process_injection.rst

 Lock GIL and call *PyRun_SimpleString* without any preparations and helpers.
 Run and pray.

-Injection into Python versions, older than 3.4
+Injecting into Python versions, older than 3.4
 ==============================================

-Use "-p" or "--protocol" command line options.
+ppTOP tries to agree on pickle version protocol with injected process automatically.
+If it fails, use "-p" or "--protocol" command line options.
 Note that some plugins may not work.

+Also, note that pickle protocols older than version 4, may be slow.